ship-public/ship-netlify/README.md

-# CircleCI Orb for Ship
+# Netlify support for Ship

 Welcome to Ship's [Netlify](https://www.netlify.com/) support!
 To learn how Ship can help you with your Netlify sites, please see [our website](https://www.shipapp.io/integrations/netlify).